-My research mainly focuses on aspects about speech prosody (such as intonation and lexical tone), using a variety of approaches including:
+My research mainly focuses on aspects of speech prosody (e.g. intonation, lexical tone, rhythm), using a variety of approaches including:

 - Phonetics and Phonology (Laboratory Phonology)

 I received a DPhil degree from the Language and Brain Lab, University of Oxford.
 My DPhil thesis, supervised by Professor Aditi Lahiri, was about the intonational tunes in a tonal language — Tianjin Mandarin (More about my DPhil project).

 I did my Master’s in Linguistics and Language Acquisition from the School of English Literature, Language and Linguistics, Newcastle University (UK).
 There, I worked on a number of projects including child language acquisition, second language acquisition, Mandarin lexical tone perception, etc.